ABI.Local is our global network of locally organized communities that bring women technologists together online and in person at local events.

 - Report on impact and community metrics.
 Continually find ways to improve on those metrics through testing and new initiatives

-- Bachelor’s degree or higher required, preferably in a technical field of study
+- Bachelor’s degree or higher required, preferably in a technical field of study or equivalent work experience

 - Must be self-driven with the ability to work effectively in a team-oriented and self-sufficient environments